-The DAG concentrates on generating genetic data of past populations spanning the last 10,000-20,000 years of Eurasian history to tester-examine previously formulated historical hypotheses.
+The Department of Archaeogenetics (DAG) concentrates on generating genetic data of past populations spanning the last 10,000-20,000 years of Eurasian history to tester-examine previously formulated historical hypotheses.
 The reconstruction of the European genetic population structure at various time windows is a major focus of the DAG in order to evaluate historical migratory events and population relationships.
 Such an approach is used at multiple scales.
 On a local scale, e.g. to investigate the geographical origin of the Minoans, as well as on a global West Eurasian scale, e.g. the first millennia B.C., to scrutinize genetic evidence for large migration events.
 Such data is invaluable to a data-based understanding of connections between historical events, cultural changes, and actual population movement.

 A second major focus of the DAG is host-pathogen interactions throughout history, providing direct evidence for the origin, causative agents, dissemination and evolution of major human infectious disease, e.g., tuberculosis, plague, leprosy or syphilis.
 The Neolithic zoonotic origin hypothesis for most human pathogens can be directly tested by genome-wide analysis of modern and historical pathogen strains.
 The frequency of human immunity-related genes is analyzed before and after major disease outbreaks, such as the late antique Justinian Plague or the Black Death, in order to test to the degree to which pathogens sculpt the genetic makeup of human populations throughout history.
 Genome-wide comparisons of historical and modern pathogens furthermore allow us to close the co-evolutionary connectivity loop to reconstruct adaptation patterns of the pathogen to the human host; screening arrays for hundreds of pathogens in parallel are used to reveal how often we find evidence for syndemics, the parallel spread of multiple pathogens during a major health crisis.